 Following the success of Jerry Maguire, Lipnicki took on leading roles in a string of other hit movies, including The Little Vampire, Like Mike and both Stuart Little films, as well as gathering numerous TV credits, perhaps most notably in The Jeff Foxworthy Show, Meego and popular teen-drama Dawson's Creek.

 "Lipnicki is smart and a good actor," says performance coach Dennis LaVale, a statement backed up by Lipnicki's seemingly flawless transition from child to adult actor.

-After dedicating his time to a number of independent films – particularly impressing critics in the coming-of-age drama When Zachary Beaver Came to Town – and taking time out for school, Lipnicki focused on live theater, with roles in the Tony Award nominated The Lieutenant of Inishmore and Eric Edwards' A Mixed Tape, as well as taking on guest spots on top TV shows such as Monk.
+After dedicating his time to a number of independent films – particularly impressing critics in the coming-of-age drama When Zachary Beaver Came to Town – and taking time out for school, Lipnicki focused on live theater, with roles in the Tony Award nominated The Lieutenant of Inishmore and Eric Edwards' A Mixed Tape, as well as taking on guest spots on top TV shows such as Family Guy and Monk.